COURSE PRICE: $40.00

 Modes and mechanisms of transmission of pathogenic organisms in the healthcare setting and strategies for prevention and control

-If you can break any link of the chain of infection, you can prevent the occurrence of new infection.
-Infection control measures are designed to break the links and thereby prevent new infections.
+By breaking any link in the chain of infection, healthcare professionals can prevent the occurrence of new infection.
+Infection prevention measures are designed to break the links and thereby prevent new infections.
 The chain of infection is the foundation of infection prevention.

 The pathogens that cause infections are microorganisms.
 Bacteria, viruses, fungi, and protozoa (“germs”) are very common in the environment, and most of them are harmless or even beneficial to people.
 Creating an environment with no microorganisms is not a realistic goal outside of highly specialized laboratories.

 Most pathogens require an “infectious dose” to cause disease; that is, it usually takes thousands to cause disease, not just one or two.
-Pathogens also vary in infectivity (how easy they are to catch) and virulence (the level of danger from the infection they cause).
-Patients in healthcare settings are generally more susceptible to infection due to underlying illness and other factors that weaken their resistance to infection (see below).
-Therefore, a key goal of infection control programs is to reduce the number of infectious microbes in the healthcare settings through hygienic practices such as hand washing and environmental cleaning (see “Element V” below).
+Pathogens also vary in infectivity (how easy they are for someone to “catch”) and virulence (the level of danger from the infection they cause).
+Patients in healthcare settings are generally more susceptible to infection due to underlying illness and other factors that weaken their resistance to infection.
+Therefore, a key goal of infection control programs is to reduce the number of infectious microbes in healthcare settings through hygienic practices such as handwashing and environmental cleaning.

 Bacteria are single-celled organisms, some of which can cause disease.
-We all live with numerous bacteria—referred to as our “normal flora” or “resident bacteria”—which usually do not cause disease unless their balance is disturbed or they are moved to a part of the body where they do not belong or to a new susceptible host.
-Important bacteria causing human disease include E. coli (urinary tract infection, diarrhea), Streptococci (wound infection, sepsis, death), Clostridium difficile (severe diarrhea, colitis, death), Mycobacterium (tuberculosis), and Staphylococcus (skin boils, pneumonia, endocarditis, sepsis, death).
+All people live with numerous bacteria—referred to as “normal flora” or “resident bacteria”—which usually do not cause disease unless their balance is disturbed or they are moved to a part of the body where they do not belong or to a new susceptible host.
+Important bacteria causing human disease include:

 Bacterial spores (endospores) are thick-walled cells in a resting state (i.e., not multiplying) formed by bacteria.
 Their thick outer walls make them able to survive in conditions otherwise not conducive to bacterial growth and reproduction.
 Spores are resistant to disinfectant and drying conditions (specifically the genera Bacillus and Clostridium) (CDC, 2007).

 Viruses are intracellular parasites, that is, they can only reproduce inside a living cell.
-Viruses such as human immunodeficiency virus (HIV) and hepatitis B and C have the ability to enter and survive in the body for years before symptoms of disease occur.
+Viruses such as human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV) have the ability to enter and survive in the body for years before symptoms of disease occur.
 Such viruses can be transmitted to others even when the source person appears to be healthy.
 Other viruses, such as influenza, quickly announce their presence through characteristic symptoms.
 All of these viruses are of concern in healthcare settings.

-Fungi are prevalent throughout the world, but only a few cause disease in healthy people, and most of them commonly affect the skin, nails, and subcutaneous tissue.
-Candida is a fungus that causes “yeast infections.”
-These infections can be life threatening in critically ill patients.
-Fungi such as Aspergillus can be life-threatening to people with HIV/AIDS and other immunological impairment.
+Fungi are prevalent throughout the world, but only a few cause disease in healthy people.
+Most of these commonly affect the skin, nails, and subcutaneous tissue.
+Candida is a fungus that causes yeast infections; these infections can be life threatening in critically ill patients.
+Fungi such as Aspergillus can be life threatening to people with HIV/AIDS and other immunological impairment.

-Prions are a form of infectious protein believed to be the cause of Creutzfeldt-Jakob disease (CJD), a severe brain disease.
+Prions are a form of infectious protein believed to be the cause of Creutzfeldt-Jakob disease, a severe brain disease.